 LogicMonitor provides the Account ID, External ID, and Policy JSON for entry into the AWS console.
 AWS provides the Role ARN (Amazon Resource Name) to enter into the LogicMonitor portal.

-1. From the LogicMonitor portal, navigate to Exchange > Cloud Integrations.
+1. From the LogicMonitor portal, navigate to Resources > Add > Cloud Account.

 2. Click Add on the AWS tile.

 3. Enter a Name for how the AWS account displays in the LogicMonitor portal.
 Optionally, enter a Description.

 5. At the Permissions step in the LogicMonitor wizard, Copy the Policy JSON.

 Creating an AWS Policy with LogicMonitor JSON

 1) In your AWS Console, search “iam” in the search bar, hover over the first result to allow the Top Features menu to appear, and select Policies.

 2) From the top right of the Policy page, click the Create Policy button.